ret2school/r2s.io/content/post/dothell_revenge.md

 Now that we've unpacked the PE, let's analyze the source code and write a keygen.
 The program isn't obfuscated and there's only a single anti-debug function (`nantendoShadowBan`) that makes the program exit if `dnSpy` or `ILSpy` are present in the process list.
 Other than that, the program isn't very complicated, it creates a form containing an input box and a button (the button runs the `checker_Click` function).
 The source code of the form is available [here](https://raw.githubusercontent.com/ret2school/ctf/master/2023/esaip_ctf/reverse/dothell_revenge/Form1.cs).

-To write the keygen we'll use Z3Py, an API around Z3 a SMT solver/theorem prover by Microsoft.
+To write the keygen we'll use Z3Py, an API around Z3 (a SMT solver/theorem prover by Microsoft).
 A keygen using Z3 can be written by "translating" the `C#` to `Python` and modifying the syntax a bit.
 Below is the commented solve script (also available [here](https://raw.githubusercontent.com/ret2school/ctf/master/2023/esaip_ctf/reverse/dothell_revenge/solve.py)).

 ```py
 from base64 import b64decode